 Although they are well-known for their doughnuts, you’ll find delicious pastries and desserts ranging from rich baklava and chocolate croissants to cupcakes, brownies, and pies.
 Baked in-house daily, these desserts will make you realize at the first bite that the products are handmade using only the freshest, finest ingredients.

 Red Truck Bakery is a beloved rural bakery born in a farmhouse in Virginia’s Piedmont hunt country 50 miles west of Washington, D.C.
-Three classically-trained bakers work together to create great foods in the heart of Old Town Warrenton.
-The bakeries namesake is a cherry red 1954 Ford F-100 truck that came directly from designer Tommy Hilfiger’s Connecticut farm.
-The bakery is receiving praise from The New York Times, Esquire Magazine, Southern Living, & Washingtonian for their baked goods.
-Even the President, Barack Obama, requested seconds when he recently tried a pie from Red Truck Bakery.
+Three classically-trained bakers work together to create great foods in the heart of Old Town Warrenton, with a second location in Marshall.
+The bakery’s namesake is a cherry red 1954 Ford F-100 truck that came directly from designer Tommy Hilfiger’s Connecticut farm.
+The New York Times, Esquire Magazine, Southern Living, & Washingtonian have all raved about the baked goods at Red Truck Bakery.
+Even former President Barack Obama is a fan; he requested seconds after sampling a slice from Red Truck Bakery.